benramirezweb/angularConSass/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Create Angular project with SASS

+To create a new Angular project that uses SASS to generate the styles of your project just use the follow command:

+`ng new my-sassy-app --style=scss`

+You also can use this commands to use SCSS or LESS:

+`ng new my-sassy-app --style=scss`
+`ng new my-sassy-app --style=less`

+## Changes in .angular-cli.json

+The `.angular-cli.json` file has been changed in this line:

+`"styles": ["sass/styles.sass"],`